saad-out/KyoubTriDi/README.md

-# 3D Raycasting Engine
+# <p align="center">3D Raycasting Engine</p>

- This project is inspired by the world-famous eponymous 90's game, which was the first FPS ever.
-It will enable you to explore ray-casting. our goal will be to make a dynamic view inside a maze, in which you'll have to find our way.
+Cub3D is a 42-School cursus project, inspired by the world-famous eponymous 90's game Wolfenstein.
+It will enable you to explore ray-casting.
+Our goal will be to make a dynamic view inside a maze, in which you'll have to find our way.

 ![til](https://github.com/saad-out/KyoubTriDi/blob/main/images/kyoub.gif)